 - The Intervention of Isis

 Tired of waiting for Ra to change his mind, Isis decided to intervene in favor of her son.
-She disguised herself as a widow and sat outside the palace of Set, waiting for him to pass.
+She disguised herself as a widow and sat outside the place where Set was staying on an island, waiting for him to pass.
 When the king appeared, she wept for him to listen to her and come closer.
-Set asked her what was wrong, and she told him the story of her husband, who had been murdered by his brother, and whose land had been stolen.
+Set asked her what was wrong, and she told him the story of her husband, who had died and whose land had been seized by a foreigner.

 Shocked by this story, Set pledged to find and condemn the man who had done such a horrible thing.
 He swore to make the man pay and restore the land of the lady to her and her son.
 Then, Isis revealed herself and showed the other gods what Set had declared.
 Set condemned himself, and the gods agreed that Horus should be the King of Egypt.
 They exiled Set into the desert wastelands, and Horus ruled over Egypt.

 As the King of Egypt, Horus restored balance and gave the land the prosperity it had had during the reign of Osiris.
 From then onwards, Horus was the protector of the kings, who ruled under a Horus Name so that he would give them their favor.
 The pharaohs of Egypt associated themselves with Horus in life and with Osiris in the Underworld.

 Apart from his good deeds, people worshipped Horus because he symbolized the unification of the two lands of Egypt: Upper and Lower Egypt.
 Due to this, many of his depictions show him wearing the Double Crown, which combined the red crown of Lower Egypt with the white crown of Upper Egypt.